PositiveThinkingCompany/LearningDocker/ReadMe.md

 If you want to remove a container ( even running)
 > docker container rm -f 1267DE4F6B09

+> If you don't give a name for the container, Docker invents one like admiring_merkle: [link](https://anushibin.wordpress.com/2020/04/09/how-do-docker-containers-get-their-name/)

 ### <a name='Buildingsoftwareinsidecontainer'></a> Building software inside container